sprihag12/LeetCode/README.md

 # LeetCode

-Solutions to few SQL questions (medium/hard difficulty) inside.
+Solutions to few SQL questions (medium/hard difficulty) on LeetCode inside.
 Python will be added soon.